wowjinxy/PocketEngineChroma/README.md

 # PocketEngineChroma
-This is an open source Pokemon fangame engine
+This is an open source fangame engine